Meldrim trestle disaster: Derailment

-Eastbound Seaboard Air Line freight train no. 82 departed Americus, Georgia at 7 am, composed of 123 cars, four diesel-electric locomotives and a caboose.
+Eastbound Seaboard Air Line freight train no. 82 departed Americus, Georgia, at 7:00 a.m., composed of 123 cars, four diesel-electric locomotives and a caboose.
 After stopping in Vidalia and Collins, it headed toward Savannah.
-At roughly 3:30 pm, while crossing the Ogeechee River over a 25 ft high, 350 ft long trestle bridge at an estimated speed of 46–49 mph, sixteen cars derailed after the wheels of one of the cars slipped between the rails.
-The derailment occurred because of rail beam deflection on the trestle, due to the high ambient temperature and the consequent thermal expansion.
+At roughly 3:30 p.m., while crossing the Ogeechee River over a 25 ft high, 350 ft long trestle bridge at an estimated speed of 46-49 mph, sixteen cars derailed after the wheels of one of the cars slipped between the rails.
+The derailment occurred because of rail beam deflection on the trestle, which was caused by the high ambient temperature and the consequent thermal expansion.
 Ten of the derailed cars broke free of the bridge and were scattered onto the riverbank.
 75 ft of the bridge was destroyed by the initial derailment.

 Flash fire

-Two of the cars that fell off the bridge were 11000 U.S.gal LPG cars (effectively the only LPG cars in the mile-long train).
+Two of the cars that fell off the bridge were 11000 U.S.gal liquefied petroleum gas (LPG) cars (effectively the only LPG cars in the mile-long train).
 The fall from the bridge drove the coupler of one of the LPG cars into the tank head of the other.
 The LPG then began to escape, boil and form a vapor cloud.
 At some point, the LPG was ignited, probably from mechanical sparks caused from the wreck or a campfire.
 The resulting flash fire was roughly 1000 ft wide and started secondary fires.
 Sources disagree as to whether a BLEVE occurred.
 Some 175 people were present at the time in a recreation area by the bridge.
 Some of them were caught on the bank, while others were bathing in the river.
 The fires destroyed a further 110 ft of the bridge and damaged another 300 ft.
 Due to the poor accessibility of the area (limited to a single-lane dirt road), it was very hard for emergency services to reach the scene.